 Teachers/educators play a critical role in developing, creating, re-using, adapting, and sharing OER.
 This was highlighted in the results of research conducted in Southeast Asia which examined OER adoption and impact in the ASEAN region.
-Consensus was clear not only among the educator-respondents to the research but also by the ministries of education, university administrators, and the students.
+Consensus was clear not only among the educator respondents to the research but also by the ministries of education, university administrators, and the students.
 Educators will often use resources that are readily available in their learning programmes.
-To benefit fully from OER, they need skill sets that include instructional design, the ability to evaluate OER for quality purposes, the capacity to create, adapt and use OER, the networking skills to engage in communities of practice, publishing skills, and requisite ICT skills to do all of this confidently and effectively.
+To benefit fully from OER, they need skill sets that include instructional design, the ability to evaluate OER for quality purposes, the capacity to create, adapt and use OER, the networking skills to engage in communities of practice, publishing skills, and requisite ICT skills to do all of this confidently and effectively.5 Working with learners in creating OER can be fulfilling for teachers and rewarding for learners.
 It is also imperative that teachers are trained in which OER licences are available, as well as which ones to select and use when creating and publishing OER.
 This kind of training could take place over, say, five days, with short tutorial sessions (online or in person), and practical exercises for teachers to undertake, to develop the skills to use OER.
 A UNESCO training session conducted for teachers in Harare, Zimbabwe provides a useful model, as does the Zambia ICT CFT course (see detailed descriptions in the 'Examples of good practice' section in this document).

 A useful guide focused on how to enable teachers/educators to effectively implement OER using the different competency levels as described in the UNESCO ICT Competency Framework for Teachers is 'Harnessing OER Project Digital Skills Development for Teachers'.
-The framework presents competencies ranging from policy to professional learning to equip teachers with digital and pedagogical skills.
-One competency is 'Search for and identify OER to support syllabus outcomes', which has these specific learning outcomes: 'Search for OERs, such as lesson plans, worksheets, educational videos and images, using both specialized and common search engines ... and select open
+The framework presents competencies ranging from https:// unesdoc.unesco.org/ ark:/48223/pf0000213605